OpenRTX/openrtx.github.io/user_guide.md

 ### Unstable builds
 **Unstable builds** are not fully tested, use them only if you want to develop or try a feature not yet released.
-* You can find nightly OpenRTX builds [here](https://openrtx.schinken-radio.de/nightly/) (thanks to Philipp DF5PMF for building and hosting them)
+* You can find nightly OpenRTX builds [here](https://openrtx.schinken-radio.de/nightly/) (thanks to Phil DF5PMF for building and hosting them)
 * Or you can compile OpenRTX from the sources by following [these instructions](compiling.md)

 ## How to flash OpenRTX to your radio